coleslaw-org/coleslaw/docs/hacking.md

 // TODO: Write something about class-names as file-extension/eql-specializers!
 ### Current Content Types & Indexes

-There are 5 INDEX subclasses at present: TAG-INDEX, DATE-INDEX, NUMERIC-INDEX, FEED, and TAG-FEED.
+There are 5 INDEX subclasses at present: TAG-INDEX, MONTH-INDEX, NUMERIC-INDEX, FEED, and TAG-FEED.
 Respectively, they support grouping content by tags, publishing date, and reverse chronological order.
 Feeds exist to special case RSS and ATOM generation.